13 Graphical Exploration of Data

 For tooltip customiztion and other options, right-click directly on the data point tooltip.

 - Go to Sheet pops up the worksheet and highlights the row that contains the source data for the data point.

 - Show Data Plot Tooltip toggles display of a non-customizable data plot tooltip in place of the customizable data point tooltip (see, below).

 - Pick Data Points puts the cursor into data reading mode and opens a Pick Points dialog.
 Double-click on points in the graph and when finished, click Done.
 This generates summary data (source, X-Y coordinates, etc.) for your picked points.

 - Copy, copies data point tooltip information to the Clipboard.

-The Data Point Tooltip dialog is virtually identical to the Data Info window's preferences dialog (Data Info Report Settings).
+The Data Point Tooltip dialog is a slightly simpler version of the Data Info window's preferences dialog (Data Info Report Settings).
 See The Data Info Window for help with customizing your Data Point Tooltip.